Noaaan/MythicMetals/PATCHNOTES.md

 Increased the durability of Hallowed, and Mythril tools.
 Increased the mining speed of Durasteel slightly.
 Reduced the durability of Prometheum and Bronze tools.
+Increased the chance to find Banglum Chunks and Aquarium Pearls if you have luck.

 #### Other Changes
 Re-worked the Hallowed Armor model (thanks Pois1x!).